About Me

 Zhihao Xu (許智豪)

 I am a first year master's student from the Department of Physics, Graduation School of Science, Tohoku University.
-As a member of KamLAND collaboration and OBD work group, my work bridges particle physics and geoscience, reflecting a deep interest in interdisciplinary approaches to understanding both the Earth and the fundamental nature of neutrinos.
+As a member of the KamLAND collaboration and the OBD Working Group, my work bridges particle physics and geoscience, reflecting a deep interest in interdisciplinary approaches to understanding both the Earth and the fundamental nature of neutrinos.

 E-mail: xu [at] awa.tohoku.ac.jp